ansipes/example-mejo-template/.github/template/README.md

 These settings solve common problems like unsaved work, poorly formatted code, and missing brackets.

-- Save on Focus Change
+- Saves on Focus Change
-- Format Code on Save
+- Formats Code on Save
-- Close Brackets Automatically
+- Closes Brackets Automatically

 #### Version Control

 These settings help simplify sending your code to GitHub by reducing three steps (add, commit, push) to a single step.
 Simply type a commit message in the Source Control view and click the checkmark.

-- Stage Changes Automatically
+- Stages Changes Automatically
-- Push After Commit
+- Pushes After Commit

 ### 🔌 Extensions